Check Your CIBIL Score & Get Free Credit Report Online Instantly Check Now

 • Good: Reflects low credit risk.
 Borrowers in this range can qualify for loans with competitive interest rates.

 • Very Good: Demonstrates strong creditworthiness.
-Borrowers in this range are likely to secure loans easily and may be able negotiate for better terms.
+Borrowers in this range are likely to secure loans easily and may be able to negotiate for better terms.

 • Excellent: Represents excellent creditworthiness.
 This range usually qualifies borrowers for the best loan offers and the lowest possible interest rates.